MattiaVerticchio/PersonalProjects/MarketForecasting/MarketForecasting_EN.md

 </p>

 ## Conclusions
-The new models are overall better than the GRNN but of course, they aren’t perfect if we look at the post cumulative performances.
+The new models have overall better scores than the GRU neural network.
+Of course, they aren’t perfect.
-In some isolated indexes, the new models didn’t outperform the benchmark and require further tuning and engineering.
+In some isolated indices, the new models didn’t outperform the benchmark, requiring further tuning and engineering.
-Gradient boosting models however brought a stable overall reduction in forecasting error in the pre cumulative yields (90%).
+Gradient boosting models, however, brought a stable overall reduction in forecasting error in the pre cumulative yields (90%).

-In conclusion what could be furtherly improved?
+In conclusion, what could we furtherly improve?

 1. Adjusting the training data for inflation over the observations time-frame.
 1. Updating the dataset extending the period covered by observations.
-Some indexes extend for decades and the available dataset covers ~5 years.
+Some indexes (E. G. MSCI ones) cover decades, while the available dataset covers ~5 years only.
 1. Increasing sampling frequency, adding intraday asset data.
-1. Disaggregate the index composition.
+1. Disaggregate the index compositions.
-1. Introduce more assets and/or exogenous features that can impact the prediction, like macroeconomic indicators, notable events, and local holidays.
+1. Introduce more assets or exogenous features that can impact the prediction, like macroeconomic indicators, notable events, and local holidays.
 1. Augment the dataset using signal processing metrics: moving average, exponential smoothing, LOESS regression, cross-covariance, cross-correlation, feature interaction.
-1. Introduce a natural language processing component based on news streams and financial docs, like SEC reports and analysts’ predictions.
+1. Introduce a natural language processing component based on news streams and financial docs, like SEC filings and analysts’ predictions.

-Finally, we should take a look at the research side.
+Finally, we could take a look at the research side.
-As of today, the state-of-the-art for multi-variate time series forecasting seems to be [GRU-ODE-Bayes networks](https://arxiv.org/abs/1905.12374), this kind of Neural Ordinary Differential Equations should be explored too.
+As of today, the state-of-the-art for multi-variate time series forecasting seems to be [GRU-ODE-Bayes](https://arxiv.org/abs/1905.12374), [Latent ODEs](https://arxiv.org/abs/1907.03907v1) and [LSTM](https://arxiv.org/abs/1612.02130v2) networks.